arvindpereira/SimpleServer/README.md

 so that it points to the location of ArvindsTools (for the included headers) and finally copy (or install) the lib_arvinds_tools.so file into the directory of this project.

+The recommended way to do so is to put ArvindsTools at the same level as SimpleServer.
+Compile them separately and simply copy over the file lib_arvinds_tools.so into your directory.
+You should not have to modify ArvindsTools at all for the most part (if I designed it correctly).

 The documentation can be found here: http://robotics.usc.edu/~ampereir/SimpleServer/docs/html/index.html